 In my next post I’ll be giving you an in-depth explanation of the MSV cueing systems, and I’ll show you how much they can help you learn about your kiddos!

-In the meantime, here’s a quick overview of the MSV Cueing Systems in a Running Record:
+In the meantime, here’s a quick overview of the MSV Cueing Systems:

 M = Meaning (Semantic)